-- A. Each control unit shall be capable of full operation either as a completely independent unit or as a part of the building-wide control system. - B. Control strategies shall be Owner definable at each control unit, and for all control units in the system from any one (1) operator terminal.
-Each control unit shall provide the ability to support its own operator terminal if so desired. - C. Each LAN Controller unit shall include its own microcomputer controller and power supply.
-All memory shall be stored in an eeprom chip so as to never lose memory upon power failure. - D. The LCU (field panel) shall be furnished with a use programmable language and internal memory of at least 128K RAM for local storage of extended trend date. - E. The LCU (field panel) shall have built-in diagnostics to display at the operator terminal the amount of available RAM in each LCU (field panel) on the network. - F. The network shall be able to detect changes in any LCU's (field panel's) and terminal equipment controller's point status, and report this change to all terminals accessing the network. - G. The operator shall have the capability to override the operation of any LCU (field panel) or terminal equipment controller by command at a terminal connected to any LCU (field panel) on the network.
-The LCU (field panel) shall accept and execute operator commands to override all terminal equipment controller functions including set points from the LCU (field panel) operator terminal.
+- A. Each control unit shall be capable of full operation either as a completely independent unit or as a part of the building-wide control system. - B. Control strategies shall be Owner definable at each control unit, and for all control units in the system from any one operator terminal.
+Each control unit shall provide the ability to support its own operator terminal if so desired. - C. Each Lan Controller unit shall include its own microcomputer controller, power supply, and battery.
+The battery shall be self-charging and be capable of supporting all memory within the control unit if the commercial power to the unit is interrupted or lost for a minimum of one hundred (100) hours. - D. The LCU (field panel) shall be furnished with a use programmable language and internal memory of at least 128K RAM for local storage of extended trend date. - E. The LCU (field panel) shall have built-in diagnostics to display at the operator terminal the amount of available RAM in each LCU (field panel) on the network. - F. The network shall be able to detect changes in any LCU's (field panel's) and terminal equipment controller's point status, and report this change to all terminals accessing the network. - G. The operator shall have the capability to override the operation of any LCU (field panel) or terminal equipment controller by command at a terminal connected to any LCU (field panel) on the network.
+The LCU (field panel) shall accept and execute operator commands to override all terminal equipment controller functions including setpoints from the LCU (field panel) operator terminal.